team-avesta/node-backend-boilerplat/README.md

-# node-backend-boilerplat
+# node-backend-boilerplate
-This is boilerplat application for node.js backend API
+This is boilerplate application for node.js backend API